rollbar/rollbar-cordova/README.md

 Rollbar-cordova is the SDK for Cordova apps, includinng full support for Android, iOS, and Javascript environments in Cordova.

-> NOTE: Rollbar-cordova support in dependencies (rollbar-ios, rollbar-java, rollbar.js) is not published yet, and the plugin must be used in development mode as described in the development section below.
+> NOTE: Rollbar-cordova dependency support (rollbar-ios, rollbar-java, rollbar.js) is not published yet, and the plugin must be used in development mode as described in the development section below.
 This notice will be removed when the required dependencies are published.